 Pepper mix ( tatashe, ata rodo and onions)

 Rinse the vegetables and leave to drain.
-If you would be using frozen vegetables, allow to thaw before using.
+If you would be using frozen vegetables, allow thawing before using.
 Squeeze out excess water and set aside

-Now lets move on to the soup.
+Now let's move on to the soup.
 Quick tips before we start, go easy on the salt when cooking egusi soup.
 If the meat stock is well seasoned, you might not need to season the soup anymore.
 If you have to use salt at all, let it be the last thing you would add to the soup.
-Egusi soup have a way of sucking up salt and if care is not taken, you end up with soup tasting like it is cooked with sea water
+Egusi soup has a way of sucking up salt and if care is not taken, you end up with soup tasting like it is cooked with seawater

 Add warm water to ground melon to form a paste

-Place a pot on a medium heat, add palm oil, heat till hot and add chopped onions
+Place a pot on medium heat, add palm oil, heat till hot and add chopped onions

 Add the melon paste, reduce the heat and continue to stir till egusi start to form lumps.
 Keep an eye on it so it doesn’t burn or stick to the bottom of the pot.